Navalny’s team calls new protests in Russia for his release

 Alexander Peredruk, senior partner of the Apologia of Protest legal aid group involved in the defense of over 1,000 detainees from the Saturday protests, called the authorities’ response “unprecedented.”

 Navalny, an anti-corruption campaigner and Putin’s fiercest critic, was arrested Jan.
 17 as he returned to Russia from Germany, where he had spent nearly five months recovering from nerve-agent poisoning that he blames on the Kremlin.
+Russian authorities deny the accusations.

 He was ordered jailed for 30 days but faces years in prison, with authorities accusing him of violating the terms of a suspended sentence in a 2014 conviction for financial misdeeds.
 Navalny has said the conviction was politically motivated.